 With regards to ensuring the block is managed and funded properly once you have taken control, we recommend employing a block management company to manage the day to day activities.
 This will ensure that your block is properly maintained.

 1. Ensure You Are Aware Of The Rights You Will Acquire

 A common misconception is in the case of multiple blocks of apartments within one development.
 Right To Manage is for individual self-contained buildings or a self-contained part of a building.
-This means if there are separate blocks, each will need to obtain Right To Manage individually through separate Right To Manage Companies, should they so wish to.
+This means if there are separate blocks, each will need to obtain Right To Manage individually through a separate Right To Manage Company, should they so wish to.